ConnectedSystems/sd-prac-bibanalysis/README.md

 $ python setup.py develop
 ```

+Full use requires access to the Web of Science Premium API.

 Key dependencies include:

 * WOS Client, a SOAP-based client for Web of Science, developed by E. Bacis [@enricobacis](https://github.com/enricobacis)